emteknetnz/user-auditor/README.md

 # user-auditor

-Create reports of groups and user on github
+Create reports of groups and users on github

 ## Token